cfiebach/Python_For_Psychologists_25-26/_sources/experiments/experiments.md

 Please also adjust the instruction in the start message to the new task.

+Please add a fixation cross for 1000 ms after the response was given.

 The output file should automatically be named after the participant ID.

 The script should write the results of the rating task, including the chosen value and the response time as well as the item itself, the item number and the handedness of the participant into an output logfile (csv).
 Please think about the most reasonable order for the variables for this output, and implement it.